 This homemade miso soup recipe is so delicious and originates from Okinawa, Japan.
-Okinawa is actually classified as a “blue zone” meaning that the people in those areas have less chronic disease and tend to live longer than anywhere else on the planet.
+Okinawa is actually classified as a “blue zone” meaning that the people in those areas tend to live longer than anywhere else on the planet.

 This recipe contains only a few ingredients that are all packed with essential nutrients and health benefits.
 The two main ones we’ll be discussing are porcini mushrooms and kombu flakes, which is a type of seaweed.